Rinoahu/MCL_lite/README.md

 # MCL_lite
-a memory-efficient implementation of Markov Clustering Algorithm for large-scale of networks
+MCL_lite is a memory-efficient implementation of Markov Clustering Algorithm for large-scale of networks.
+It has finished clustering a network with 2 billion edges on a desktop with 16GB RAM while the original [MCL](https://micans.org/mcl/ "https://micans.org/mcl/") needs more than 100GB RAM.

 ## Requirement